estaudere/learning/100-days-of-code/LOG.md

 | 98  |      |             |             |      |
 | 99  |      |             |             |      |
 | 100 |      |             |             |      |

+## Notes

+### Day 1

+**Focus:** JavaScript 30's JS Drum Kit
+**Enthusiasm:** 🤓

+Head-first dive into JavaScript interacting with HTML.
+Glad that I have a good background in js/coding!
+This would not be ideal as a first project but I'm excited to do more.

+**Goals for the future:**

+* Bigger JS projects (like useful webapps!)
+* More interactivity to existing webpages and web design